 For this demo, we decided to run the frontend on the small AWS EC2 instance, so let’s start from the AWS console.
 For the operating system it could be

 Ubuntu Server 18.04 LTS,for the instance type we could choose the

 t2.micro or give it little more memory by choosing

 t2.small.
 The only option you need to modify is adding some more storage, let’s say 25GB.
-Optionally you may allow accessing HTTP ports (80/443) to be able to connect to the Sunstone easily.
+Optionally you may allow accessing HTTP ports (80/443) to be able to connect easily to Sunstone—OpenNebula’s WebUI.

-As soon as your instance is ready, connect to it and download the tool
+As soon as your instance is ready, connect to it and download miniONE

 # wget 'https://github.com/OpenNebula/minione/releases/latest/download/minione'

-To start the edge deployment you will need to provide some details about the Packet resource.
-At least the packet API token and Packet project.
-Both can be easily found at https://packet.net
+To start an edge deployment you will need to provide some details about the Packet resources: at least the packet API token and Packet project.
+Both can be easily found at Packet’s Customer Portal.